 Cosby's image as father, family man on the line at sex trial

-Bill Cosby doesn't plan to testify when he goes on... .
-FILE - In this Tuesday, May 23, 2017 file photo, Bill Cosby, center, arrives for the second day of jury selection in his sexual assault case at the Allegheny County Courthouse in Pittsburgh, Pa.
+In this Tuesday, May 23, 2017 file photo, Bill Cosby, center, arrives for the second day of jury selection in his sexual assault case at the Allegheny County Courthouse in Pittsburgh, Pa.
+The case is set for trial on June 5, 2017 in suburban Philadelphia.

 Comments